LLNL/elastic-stacker/tools/elastic_stacker/README.md

 # Export all the user configurations from LC Elastic Pre
 # Export should go in to the `files/` directory at the top of this repo
 # this is so that the resulting exported objects can be tracked in git.
+# You can also set the data directory in the config file (see the example).
-./cli.py -e pre -d $(git rev-parse --show-toplevel)/files/ export all
+./stacker.py system_dump -p pre --data-directory $(git rev-parse --show-toplevel)/files/

 # Check the changes that resulted from the export, make sure things look expected
 git diff